gominsz/gominsz/README.md

-* ADS - Student at ESTACIO 📖
+* Analysis and Systems Development Student at ESTACIO 📖
-* Front end developer
+* Front end developer by Udemy & Rocketseat
 * No coffee, no way

 <div align="center">